All Episodes

 You know, I mentioned yesterday, I think one of the reasons that people are so upbeat is that we're not on defense anymore.

-We had to understand that America was just like every other nation, and we're gonna go through our periods of decline, and we have to manage that.
+We had to understand that America was just like every other nation and we're going to go through our periods of decline and we have to manage that.

-Well, we rejected that out of hand, but the the fear was that because the media coverage everything looked like a majority of Americans are buying into it, and we now know they weren't.
+Well, we rejected that out of hand, but the fear was that because of media coverage, everybody looked like a majority of Americans are buying into it and we now know they weren't.

 We now know it wasn't even close.

-We now know that we haven't lost a country.
+We now know that we haven't lost the country.

 Baghdad Jim McDermott was also out there.